Fractonic Berezinskii-Kosterlitz-Thouless transition from a renormalization group perspective: Monopole Effects

 Because $\tilde \Lambda \ll 1 $ we find that the coefficient $\alpha_0$ can always be considered to be irrelevant, confirming the result in Ref.~\cite{moessneryizhi}.
 To summarize, we have derived a similar prediction as that of Ref.~\cite{moessneryizhi}, namely that there is a finite critical value $\kappa_c$ above which the fractonic phase melts via dipole proliferation.We find only a difference in the precise value of $\kappa_c$.
 Crucially, we have established this result now firmly within the formalism of the renormalization group by working with momentum shells that adhere to UV/IR mixing.

-However, now that we know that the $I=0$ cosine term is irrelevant, one may still worry that while this irrelevant term flows to the IR shrinking rapidly, it will act as a dangerously irrelevant operator by giving rise to a new term in the Gaussian part in Eq.~\eqref{partitionfunccc}.
-Let us imagine that this Gaussian part $S_G$ gets modified so that it now includes the following $\gamma$-term:
+Now that we know that the $I=0$ cosine term is irrelevant, one may still worry that while this irrelevant term flows to the IR shrinking rapidly, it acts as a dangerously irrelevant operator by giving rise to a new term in the Gaussian part in eq.~\eqref{partitionfunccc}.
+Let us imagine that this Gaussian part $\mathcal{L}_G$ gets modified so that it now includes the following $\gamma$-term:

 Even for small $\gamma$, this term violates the fractonic properties that were there for $\gamma=0$ and thus undoes the arguments related to the stability of the fractonic plaquette-dimer liquid as these arguments relied on UV/IR mixing.
-We can extract for $I=0$, i.e. $f_I=h$, the integral that gives the generation of an initially zero $\gamma$ due to integrating out a momentum shell.
-This integral is given by
+The flow equation for $\gamma$ is given in eq. \eqref{eq:gammaeq}:

 This integral is complicated due to the nature of the cut-off surfaces.
-Therefore, we deform the region of integration in momentum space such that $k$ is integrated out first from $- \infty$ to $+ \infty$.
-We could have employed this same trick on the previous integrals as well; this does not affect the beta function.
-After integrating both $k$ and $z$, we find
+Therefore, we deform the shell as we did earlier: we integrate $k$ from $- \pi/a_z$ to $+ \pi / a_z$ and take the continuum limit for the $z$-direction, so that integrating the $z$-dimension out yields

+where $A_{xy}$ runs through the spatial lattice on the $xy$-plane.
+The lattice constants $a_x$ and $a_y$ enter the integrand of eq.~\eqref{ee0920921} only to prevent the shell from touching the axes, and we can simply take the continuum limit so that the shells are asymptotic to the axes.
+This yields

 We move to polar coordinates both for real space as well as for momentum space and first integrate over the angle $\theta$ in real space: